PhD in Classical & Near Eastern Studies

 Area A: Ancient Near East and Hebrew Bible

-Religions, literatures, and cultures of Mesopotamia, Canaan, and Israel from the 2nd millennium BCE to the arrival of Roman rule in the first century BCE.
+Religions, literatures, and cultures of Israel, Mesopotamia, Canaan, and Israel from the 2nd millennium BCE to the early Persian period.
+Students will normally have their primary language proficiency be in classical Hebrew.
+Secondary languages proficiency include Aramaic, Akkadian, or Ugaritic.

 Area B: Greek and Roman Religions, Formative Judaism, Early Christianity